nwg-piotr/nwg-dock/README.md

 exec_always nwg-dock -d
 ```

-- re-execution of the command with the `-d` argument won't not kill the running instance.
+...re-execution of the command with the `-d` argument won't not kill the running instance.
 If the dock is already
  running, another instance will exit with 0 code.

 ```txt